panda-july/NYC-Taxi-Fare-Amount-Prediction/README.md

     </tr>
   </tbody>
 </table>
-* The above data is 22629, the result of deleting incorrect start,end time trips
+* The above data is 22629, the result of deleting incorrect start,end time trips and unequal total_amount

+* There were 43 trips total_amount not equal to fare_amount+extra+mta_tax+tip_amount+tolls_amount.
+All of them were Vendor 2 trips and the differences appeared to have patterns, it might indicate Vendor 2 had some special logics, fares in this logic were not reflected in the dataset.
+Recommend to further investigate and analyze the reasons.

 * Other business recommendation: